 One of Edward G. Robinson’s most admirable qualities was his loyalty.
-This trait is evident in Robinson’s faithfulness to his wife Gladys during their marriage, and the support he gave his son Manny during his turbulent adulthood.
+Eddie’s loyalty is perhaps best exemplified by his faithfulness to his wife Gladys during their marriage, and the support he gave his son Manny throughout his turbulent adulthood.

 Once you were Eddie’s friend, you were his friend for life.
 His friendship with fellow actor Sam Jaffe is case in point.
-These two acting greats met as students at CCNY, and remained friends through the ups and downs of their respective careers.
-If Jaffe ever had a hard time finding work, Robinson always had a way to help.
-Jaffe once said about his good friend Eddie that
+These two acting greats met as students at CCNY, and remained friends throughout the ups and downs of their respective careers.
+If Jaffe ever had a hard time finding work, Eddie always had a way to help.
+Jaffe once said about his good friend Eddie that:

 “Wanting to help people ran like a red thread through his life.